Swifterhtmler/Rikser-Browser/README.md

 You can install it by > going in to releases > downloading the newest release for your system > and proseeding as the instructions tell you.

-⚠️ Rikser browser is currently MacOS only but releases for windows and ubuntu are coming 🔜
+⚠️ Rikser browser is currently MacOS and Debian only but release for windows is coming 🔜

 ---